-Proceeding to a senior high school Nothing special Nothing special Little idea Nothing special Nothing special Nothing special Nothing special Nothing Little idea
+Proceeding to a senior high school

+Little idea

+No change

+Nothing

+Little idea

-VI.
-Implications about Future Career Development Support at School
+6. Implications about Future Career Development Support at school

-In this research, we considered three aspects regarding future career development support measures at school based on demonstrative data: (i) the functions of job information, (ii) the utilization of psychological tests and (iii) the effects of work experience.
+Chapter 7 considers three aspects -- (i) functions of job information, (ii) utilization of psychological tests and (iii) effects of work experiences -- regarding future career development support measures at school, based on analyses in the other chapters of this report.

-The results of this research are summarized as follows.
-First, concerning the functions of job information, (i) information support required for career development support, (ii) the functions of job information in career development support at school and (iii) the importance of job information and information skills in career development support have been suggested.
+On functions of job information, the chapter discusses (1) information support required for career development support, (2) functions of job information in career development support at school and (3) job information and information skills in career development support.

-Secondly, concerning the utilization of psychological tests, useful findings have been obtained on (i) utilization of psychological tests at school, (ii) implications from the Vocational Readiness Tests and (iii) the relationship between self-efficacy formation and various variables, etc.
+On utilization of psychological tests, the chapter discusses (1) utilization of psychological tests at school, (2) implications from the Vocational Readiness Tests and (3) relationship between self-efficacy formation and various variables.

-Concerning the effects of workplace expectations, we have obtained important results concerning (i) the aptitude treatment effects of work experience and gaps between the different sexes, (ii) realization (leveling) of career consciousness through work experience and (iii) the effects of work experience to be considered.
+On effects of workplace expectations, the chapter discusses (1) aptitude treatment effects of work experiences and sex gaps, (2) realization (leveling) of career consciousness through work experiences and (3) effects of work experiences to be considered.

-In response to the above results, we would like to make the following three implications on the relationship between labor administration and career development support at school.
+In response to the above considerations, we have made the following three implications on the relationship between the labor administration and career development support at school.

 First, it is important for relevant parties to cooperate in career development support at school.
-In this research, we indicate that junior and senior high school students' career/job consciousness is unstable.
+This report indicates that junior and senior high school students' career/job consciousness is unstable.
 It thus points out anew the importance of career development support at school.
 It has long been pointed out that career development support at school, new senior high school graduates' career choices, and later career development have close relations.
 Many studies have indicated that new senior high school graduates' mischoices could lead to freeters and NEETs representing unstable employment of youths.
 School students are expected to emerge as job seekers in regional job markets.
-The absence or presence of sufficient career development.
+The absence or presence of sufficient career development support for students at school will have a great impact on their future adult career development.
 Career development support at school means that effective support should be provided not only after students' job market participation but also before their graduation.
 Experts and relevant organizations should be prepared to provide career development support services to guide students' career development into more appropriate directions.

 Second, it is important to develop and diffuse career guidance tools.
-In this research, we see that findings about information and tests indicate that the labor administration side's provision of career guidance tools can support promotion of youths' career development at school indirectly.
+This report's findings about information and tests indicate that the labor administration side's provision of career guidance tools can support promotion of youths' career development at school indirectly.
 The JILPT has continued research and development of career guidance tools for a long time and these tools have been effectively utilized for career development support at school.
 In reality, it may be difficult for Hello Work public employment security offices to be involved somehow in career development support at school without any tool.
 If they were to provide better career guidance services, it would be more effective in many cases for them to use tools with some established procedures and with a certain level of effectiveness already demonstrated.
 Even at present, the labor administration side frequently uses some tools for participating in career development support at school.
-This research is significant in that it provides findings as the base or background for utilization of such tools.
+This report is significant in that it provides findings as the base or background for utilization of such tools.